austindahl1994/Dashboard-Backend/README.md

 # Dashboard-Backend

-Backend for full stack dashboard app
+Backend environment for full stack dashboard application, as well as other small projects using server hosted on AWS EC2 Instance

-## TODO

-Finish auth logout to clear cookies, check with /test/check-session?